arangodb/arangodb/Documentation/UserManual/Foxx.md

 *Please note that you cannot use the normal require syntax in a `FoxxApplication`, because it's a special DSL and not a normal JavaScript file.*

+#### Foxx.Application#registerRepository

+Use this method to register a repository and a corresponding model.
+They can then be used in your handlers via `repository.name` where name is the registered name.
+A repository is a module that gets data from the database or saves data to it.
+A model is a representation of data which will be used by the repository.

+    Foxx = require("org/arangodb/foxx");

+    app = new Foxx.Application({});

+    app.registerRepository("todos", {
+      model: "models/todos",
+      repository: "repositories/todos"
+    });

+If you do not give a repository, it will default to the `Foxx.Repository`.
+If you need more than the methods provided by it, you must give the path to your repository module there.
+Then you can extend the Foxx.Repository prototype and add your own methods.

+If you do not give a model, it will default to the path `models/:name` where name is the name you registered (in this case "todos").

+If you don't need either of those, you don't need to give an empty object.
+You can then just call:

+    app.registerRepository("todos");

 ### Handling Requests

 If you do not redefine it, all requests that go to the root of your application will be redirected to `index.html`.